imaginarybeach/Comet-Claim/README.md

 # Comet Claim

-**Comet Claim** is a system designed to modernize and streamline the lost and found process for students and staff at XYZ School.
+**Comet Claim** is a system designed to modernize and streamline the lost and found process for students and staff atuniversity of Texas- Dallas.
 This program replaces the previous manual system, making it easier for students to report lost items and for staff to track and manage them across campus.

 ## Features